ibm-cloud-docs/Cloudant/transaction-engine/pricing-te.md

 ### Bulk over piecemeal API calls
 {: #bulk-over-piecemeal-api-calls}

-Notice that every {{site.data.keyword.cloudant_short_notm}} operation expends one read/write unit to `open the transaction` with the underlying key/value store (indicated by a red icon on the diagram).
+Notice that every {{site.data.keyword.cloudant_short_notm}} operation expends one read/write unit to `open the transaction` with the underlying key-value store (indicated by a red icon on the diagram).
 In other words, the API calls that write, update, delete, or fetch a single document cost two units each - one to open the transaction the other to perform the database operation.
 The bulk APIs are cheaper because a database transaction is opened once and is able to service several reads/writes.

 - If you have more than one document to fetch by their ID, use `GET /db/_all_docs?keys=["id1","id2"...]` instead of fetching them individually.
 - If you have more than one document to insert, update, or delete, use `POST /db/_bulk_docs` instead of an API call per document.